Member Organizations

 There is no definition of a public interest entity (PIE) or SME by law.
 Therefore, the Council of ICATT approved a definition of PIEs for periods beginning on or after December 15, 2017.
 According to ICATT’s definition, a PIE is defined as an entity incorporated or registered in Trinidad and Tobago with any of the following characteristics: (i) its securities are listed on the Trinidad and Tobago Stock Exchange; (ii) its debt or equity instruments are traded in a public market and/or have instruments registered with the Trinidad and Tobago Securities of Exchange Commission; (iii) it is regulated by the Central Bank of Trinidad and Tobago and/or designated as a Systemically Important Financial Institution (SIFI); (iv) is a credit union; and (v) it is ultimately controlled by the State.

 With regards to auditing requirements, ICATT, as empowered by the ICATT Act of 1970 sets standards for all audits, conducted by its members, in the jurisdiction.
 Banks, insurance companies, and listed companies are also required to use auditing standards adopted by ICATT as per their respective legislation—i.e., the Financial Institutions Act of 2008; Insurance Act of 2018 and the Insurance (Amendment) Act, 2020; and Securities Industries Act of 1995.
-ICATT has adopted ISA as issued by the IAASB without modification, which as of the date of the assessment, is the 2021 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements.
+ICATT has adopted ISA as issued by the IAASB without modification, which as of the date of the assessment, which is the 2023-2024 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements.

-• Regulation of Accountancy Profession
+Regulation of Accountancy Profession

 In Trinidad and Tobago, accountancy professionals are regulated by the Institute of Chartered Accountants of Trinidad and Tobago (ICATT).
 It was established by the Institute of Chartered Accountants of Trinidad and Tobago (ICATT) Act of 1970 and its membership includes Chartered Accountants along with students pursuing professional accounting qualifications.